Tremendous amounts of ink have been spilled over the recent passing of David Koch.

 (If you’re already lost or just want a laugh, check out this one-minute video to appreciate the essence of Festivus and the …read more »

 This month’s installment of “Beyond Policy” highlights groups working to build community for liberty-loving Millennials written by Cindy Cerquitella of America’s Future Foundation.
 You can find the previous segment of this series by Helen Straight here.

 I recently had drinks with a friend that works in the State Department.
-She was brought up to believe in conservative values and …read more »
+She was brought up to believe in conservative values and carried those with …read more »

 I’m a sucker for jelly beans.
 Not just any jelly beans, mind you, but for the specific brand Jelly Belly.
 Throw in black licorice and you have a friend for life.
 I’ve a colleague who is kind enough to keep a large (and I mean large) jar of such delectables on her desk that is available for “the public good.”…read more »